wwwsolutions/solutions-monorepo/README.md

 npm i -g firebase-tools
 firebase login

-# If you created your project in the fireabse website account, during firebase deployment we need to select
+# If you created your project in the firebase website account, during firebase deployment we need to select
 # that firebase project for hosting.
 Also if you created more than one project in the firebase account,
 # we need to select one project for the deployment process.
 For that you need to run the below command.

 firebase use --add